- About Us

 - Investigative firms

-The CIB was the first international business initiative to go beyond political lobbying with practical prevention and enforcement support for industry, police and customs authorities.
-It has become a valuable tool in the campaign against the manufacture and distribution of counterfeit goods.
+CIB is non-political and provides practical prevention and enforcement support for businesses, police and customs authorities.
+This is a valuable tool in the fight against the production and distribution of counterfeit goods.